 - The General Ledger Account Number should be charged to Accounts Payable.

 NOTE: All vendors who submit invoices for payment must supply the university with a completed W9 form.
 Accounts Payable will be unable to process any payments without the proper documentation.

 The university is exempt from paying sales taxes which may appear on invoices or on personal reimbursement requests from MD, DC, and VA.

 It is the policy of the Office of the Controller to pay only on original invoices which easily identify the goods or services sold to the university or requesting departments.
 It does not pay statements that are issued by vendors.

 In compliance with Sarbanes-Oxley requirements regarding quarterly accuracy of figures on the ledgers, journal entry corrections will NOT be made for items more than 90 days old.

-If goods or services were received before April 30, the University is required to report them in the current fiscal year.
-If goods and services are provided, but not invoiced, by April 30th, contact Accounts Payable so the proper accounting entry can be made.
+If goods or services were received before April 30, the university is required to report them in the current fiscal year.
+If goods and services are provided, but not invoiced, by April 30, contact Accounts Payable so the proper accounting entry can be made.